Deltares/dfm_tools/README.rst

 - tekal (.tek, .pli, .pliz, .pol, .ldb) data
 - read Delft3D files (.grd, .dep), although grid handling is still work in progress
 - read almost any netcdf (ERA5, hirlam, SFINCS map, SFINCS his, Sobek observation), although grid handling and plotting is still work in progress
+- read Delft3D netCDF output files (you can get netcdf output with keywords in your mdf)
+- read converted Delft3D and waqua data (converted to netCDF with getdata.pl)

 How to work with dfm_tools
 --------